Amarok79/InlayTester.Drivers.FeigReader/README.md

 ### Execute

-**Execute(..)** is one of those higher-level methods that does this result-code checking for you and that throws appropriate exceptions in certain error situations.
+**Execute(..)** is one of those higher-level methods that does this result-code checking for you, and that throws appropriate exceptions in certain error situations.
 On success, the method returns the received response.

 ````cs
     var request = new FeigRequest {